silentsignal/zsca/README.md

 =================

-Experimental state, expect bugs, here's a quick demo setup, which already presumes you have an Ed25519 keypair in the OpenPGP applet of the YubiKey, `ykman` is installed in `$PATH`, and you are in a Python 3.5+ environment.
+Experimental state, expect bugs, here's a quick demo setup, which already presumes you have an Ed25519 keypair in the OpenPGP applet of the YubiKey (see a detailed HOWTO at the end of this README), `ykman` is installed in `$PATH`, and you are in a Python 3.5+ environment.

 	$ git clone https://github.com/silentsignal/zsca